Route & what to see

 Go anti-clockwise around the

 Lakeland/Argos etc are on the site of Dunns furniture shop, destroyed by incendaries in 1941.
-There is a mural depicting the work of Charles Darwin.
-Downe where Darwin lived and worked hopes to become a World Heritage Site.
+There is a mural depicting the work of Charles Darwin who lived in nearby Downe.
 The previous mural commemorated HG Wells.
 The pump has been returned to Market Square having been for a time in Church House Gardens (1933-85).
 Numbers 14 -19 date to the latter part of the 18th century.
 The yellow brick building of 1883 with sunflower motifs now occupied by Cafe Rouge was Herbert Collins.
 On the north side numbers 1-5 are Georgian buildings.
 The red brick and terracotta buildings housing HSBC were built in 1888 to provide shop premises including Covell & Harris Butchers (see initials on corner) [pix].
 Primark has taken over the buildings of Medhursts dating to 1879 and the 1920s, previously occupied by Allders.
 There is a blue plaque to HG Wells who was born (1866) in his father's shop which stood on the site.
 The ceramic faced buildings on the corner of Market Square and the High Street were designed for David Greig & Sons in 1912 [pix].

 Continue south along the